-The precise response may vary due to the platform where you installed Scala.
+Of course the precise response may vary due to the version and platform where you installed Scala.
 At the Scala prompt you can type things like 2 + 3 Ret and the output will be indicating that the result of the addition is of type Int and the actual result is 5.
 Another classic example you can try out is